gloriakim-cs-projects/2020-android-devoted-released/GROUP-INFO.md

 **Need to Complete (Partially Completed)**

-- Complete button --> (1) make it unclickable once it is clicked.
-(2) save the clicked button even after the app is reopened.
 - Brief instructions to use
 - Main's Setting
 - Alarm reset function (check if a user reset the alarm, it automatically reset the reading plan as well.)